julia-schade/Cultural-Heritage-in-Bologna/Project-Prep.md

   </tr>
 </tbody></table>

-Now we have the raw basis for our project, as we were looking for cultural entity collections, we now have the items of the two collections of *Collezione Marsili* and *Collezione Aldrovandi*.
+Now we have the raw basis for our project, as we were looking for *Collezione Marsili* and *Collezione Aldrovandi* and the items related to them.
+Exploring the Arco knowledge graph we discovered that all the items are collected in [Palazzo Poggi](https://w3id.org/arco/resource/MonumentalArea/palazzo-poggiAN)

-Summary: We found the relations and properties to Palazzo Poggi, now we will continue investigating these pages more in detail to find items that are related to Collezione Marsili and Collezione Aldrovandi.
+Summary: We found the objects and properties related to Palazzo Poggi, now we will continue investigating these pages more in detail to find items belonging to Collezione Marsili and Collezione Aldrovandi.

 > 🧭
 > - [Next ⏭](Poggi.md)